Skip to main content

 }

 MEMORY_IN_MEGABYTES Provide the value of the memory limit of a function in megabytes.
-The minimum value of the memory limit on a lambda function is 128Mb and the maximum upto 10240Mb
+Minimum (128MB) and the maximum (10240 MB) memory limit on a Lambda function.
+For more information, go to memory limit.

-REGION The region name of the target lambda function For example, us-east-2
+REGION Region name of the target Lambda function For example, us-east-2

 CHAOS_INTERVAL The interval (in seconds) between successive instance termination.
-Defaults to 30s
+Default: 30 s.
+For more information, go to chaos interval.

 Memory limit

-It can update the Lambda function memory limit to a newer value by using MEMORY_IN_MEGABYTES environment variable as shown below.
+Updates the Lambda function memory limit to a different value.
+Tune it by using MEMORY_IN_MEGABYTES environment variable.

 # contains the memory limit value for the lambda function